|Relationships with Industry and Other Entities Policy (ACC/AHA Guidelines, Performance Measures, and Data Standards)|

 2.1.1.
 Reporting Timeframe

-ACC/AHA requires disclosure of all RWI for the 12- month period prior to writing committee initiation, consistent with the reporting timeframe for the National Institutes of Health and the Food and Drug Administration.
-In addition, authors must refrain from adding new RWI throughout the writing effort until the date of publication.
-Writing committee members are encouraged to maintain their current RWI status for a period after publication to allow participation in focused updates; RWI will be re-assessed to determine continued eligibility when a writing initiative is re-commissioned.
-Changes to RWI must be verbally disclosed by each member of the writing committee at the beginning of all conference calls and meetings and reflected in the author disclosure table.
+The ACC requires the disclosure of all RWI for the past 12- month period prior to writing committee initiation, consistent with the reporting timeframe for the National Institutes of Health and the Food and Drug Administration.
+In addition, authors are discouraged from adding new RWI during the writing effort; however, if relevant relationships are added, this information must be verbally disclosed during any conference calls or meetings, as well as added to the author disclosure table.

 2.1.2.
 Relationship Type

 The following definitions describe the categories or types of relationships used for reporting RWI.

 †Sub-investigator or co-investigator in this instance are defined as an individual who has signed a Form 1572 and is NOT a primary or co-author of data analyses including abstracts and manuscripts; does NOT have oversight of the research, report data, or receive money from the trial sponsor (including direct salary support and/or staff salary support [including staff that you share], overhead charges); and does NOT receive travel funds to attend investigator meetings hosted by the sponsor.
 If the answer to any of these modifiers is 'YES', then the relationship should be disclosed under the personal research category and if all answers are 'NO', the relationship should be disclosed under the institutional category.

 ‡The divesting of stock or stock options will immediately nullify the specific relationship; therefore, the 12-month rule does not apply.

 2.1.3.
 Financial Value/Level of Relationship